 The associate in arts degree (AA) is intended primarily for students who plan to transfer to another college or university to complete a bachelor's degree.
-The AA is a general education degree students may chose an emphasis area.
+The AA is a general education degree where students may choose an emphasis area.
 Students may also choose to concentrate in a particular field of study as preparation for a planned major at a four-year college or university.
-At least 40 of the 60 credits must be taken within the Minnesota Transfer Curriculum (MnTC) outlined on 33.
-Students are strongly encouraged to develop an educational plan with an ARCC counselor or advisor to assure that AA degree and pre-major requirements are fulfilled.
+At least 40 of the 60 credits must be taken within the Minnesota Transfer Curriculum (MnTC) outlined on page 34.
+Students are strongly encouraged to develop an educational plan with an Anoka-Ramsey counselor or advisor to assure that the AA degree and pre-major requirements are fulfilled.